Last Long-Haul Trip

 We’re leaving soon to escape this Canadian winter, and we would really appreciate any advice or tips or thoughts you have.

-If you would rather not post your advice in the comments below, you can always send a private message here: Private Message.
+If you would rather not post your advice in the comments below, though we all love the comments, you can always send a private message here: Private Message.

 Rationalizing, we are saying the old adage to ourselves: